cfpb/clouseau/README.md

 1. Check this repo out to your filesystem

-1. Install the Closeau default patterns into git-secrets with `git secrets  --add-provider -- grep -v \#  /path/to/clouseau/patterns/default.txt`
+1. Install the Clouseau default patterns into git-secrets with `git secrets  --add-provider -- grep -v \#  /path/to/clouseau/patterns/default.txt`

-1. Install the Closeau profanity patterns into git-secrets with `git secrets  --add-provider -- grep -v \#  /path/to/clouseau/patterns/profanity.txt`
+1. Install the Clouseau profanity patterns into git-secrets with `git secrets  --add-provider -- grep -v \#  /path/to/clouseau/patterns/profanity.txt`

 Once you've followed those steps, you'll be able to use [`git secrets --scan`](https://github.com/awslabs/git-secrets#options-for-scan) and [`git secrets --scan-history`](https://github.com/awslabs/git-secrets#operation-modes) to search a given repository for secrets.